 Well you name the party and it doesn't take him long to find out what kind of a man you are.

 That's a big thing in this country too!
-They want to know if you are trusted, if you know how to handle work with no danger of wrecking yourself or hurting your job.
+They want to know if you are trusted, if you know how to handle work with no danger of wrecking yourself or hurting yourself on the job.
 If you practice, you're perfect; so if your practice is good, you're a good man.
 That's a big thing in this world.
 So you're happy, you don't owe nobody by earning your own dollar -- that is, if you earn it.
 You're well paid, and they're not afraid to pay you.

 They trust you.
 Your word's good.
 They listen to your talk.
 They look at you as a man.
 "There's a good man," they'll say.

 Everybody tries, you know.
 But with some, it's a hardship because they're defected and they can't work because they're unable.
 Of course there were some works where I wasn't able to do very well.
 But I tried.
 If you try, if you could try and do better, maybe some day you'll be pretty dang good at it.

 People consider those things too.
 A lot of things flash to the employer.
 If he doesn't already know, you should tell the employer where the slow-down is.
 Maybe he'll help you to better yourself.

 As you go along in life you can go out and do anything.
 You can try any kind of work.
 You've been trying this work and trying that work and you try to do it well -- although it takes time to learn any kind of work.
-It takes time to learn the acts, to get the different acts, of work.
+It takes time to learn the acts -- to get the different acts -- of work.
 After you get the acts then you can improve your work.

 Later on in years you might want a job and the boss might hear about you, which is natural.
-The loggers, or any contractor, or anyone that manages hears about who's a good man and who isn't.
+The loggers, or any contractors, or anyone that manages hear about who's a good man and who isn't.
 This man who does good work doesn't have any trouble getting another job wherever he wants.
 He's already known.
 His record's good from this guy who was his reference.
-That way it's easier for the man that works for labor.
+That way it's easier for the man that works as labor.
 And that's easier for the boss.
 He trusts this man, he knows this man does good work, and he always likes to hang on to the man that does good work.

 That way it's easier for him.
 It's easier all around.